gentisaliu/personal-playground/nginx-proxy-dotnet/README.md

 This demo places an ASP.NET Core application behind an nginx-based reverse-proxy server.

-The proxy makes the application available through both a secured and an unsecured connection.
+The proxy serves the application through a secured and an unsecured connection.
 The used certificates are, for demo purposes, self-signed.

 ## Getting Started